 The Challenge: Combating Global Warming with Waste Sector Actions

-The Municipal Solid Waste Initiative is aiming at the reduction of methane emissions from landfill and black carbon emissions from open burning of waste worldwide.
-The initiative works internationally across the municipal solid waste sector together with municipal and private actors and regional networks providing information exchange, strategies and expertise on organization, technology and financing of climate-friendly waste management, on emission quantification, or on access to funding (https://ccacoalition.org/en/resources/municipal-solid-waste-knowledge-pl...).
+Germany is represented by the Federal Environment Ministry and the German Environment Agency (UBA) since it joined in 2012.
+UBA is actively involved in the CCAC’s Waste Initiative/Hub with the aim of reducing methane emissions from landfill and black carbon (BC) emissions from open burning of waste worldwide.
+The Waste Initiative/Hub works on municipal solid waste internationally with public and private sector actors and regional networks on exchange of information and expertise, on strategy and development, technology and financing of climate-friendly waste management, and on emissions quantification or access to funding.